deskbtm/nitmgpt/README.md

 ## FAQ

+1. Will the chat content be uploaded to GPT ?

+Yep.
+If you are concerned about privacy issues, ignore the applications in `Custom rules` option.

-1. Why i cannot keep the background service alive ?
+2. Why i cannot keep the background service alive ?

 In some AOKP may not keep the background service alive, You cloud

-2. What to do if you keep requesting the OpenAI api ?
+3. What to do if you keep requesting the OpenAI api ?

 Ignore the applications in `Custom rules` option;

-3. How to avoid missing some important notifications ?
+4. How to avoid missing some important notifications ?

 Ignore the applications in `Custom rules` option;